jterrier84/master/docs/advanced-guides/arch-linux-os.md

 # cardano-node on Asahi Arch Linux, Apple Silicon

-Install Asahi Arch, minimal or Desktop
+Install Asahi Arch, minimal or desktop

 log in to both alarm and root.
 Change the passwords.